 Appendix Z – FHIR Implementation Material

 The HL7 FHIR standard has several overarching concepts, which should be profiled consistently throughout any mobile/lightweight IHE transactions using FHIR.
 IHE profiles FHIR, like any other standard, in ways that narrow the standard for specific use-cases.
 IHE profiles are intended to be proper subsets of the standard and are not intended to be incompatible.

+All systems and deployments should consider the impact of "Clinical Safety" on interoperability using FHIR and system architecture.
+For guidance and checklist see the FHIR Clinical Safety page http://hl7.org/fhir/R4/safety.html.

 We discuss here how IHE profiles the FHIR standard such as Resources, Datatypes, Valuesets, Extensions, Transactions, Query Parameters, CapabilityStatement, etc.